GoThereGit/Chinese-AMR/README_En.md

 </div>

 ## 1.3 Summary
-In a nutshell, to better promote and advance the development of Chinese AMR parsing, we Nanjing Normal University hereby present this evaluation task of CAMRP 2022.
+In a nutshell, to better promote and advance the development of Chinese AMR parsing and follow the steps of CAMRP 2022, we Nanjing Normal University hereby present this evaluation task of CAMRP 2023.
-Unlike the cross-framework/cross-lingual task of MRP held by CoNLL 2020, we aim to evaluate Chinese AMR parsing **only**, and of course with Align-smatch metric.
+Unlike the cross-framework/cross-lingual task of MRP held by CoNLL 2020, we aim to evaluate Chinese AMR parsing **only**, and use Align-smatch as the main metric.

-# 2 Important Dates

-**Entry Form:**
-<a href="https://docs.google.com/forms/d/e/1FAIpQLSfCwkl_wQl64VxpIE4tJU9jtHTZpwas-PvPmJb_BCKYIe0qqw/viewform?usp=pp_url">CLICK ME</a>

-# 3 Data
+# 2 Data
-## 3.1 Data Sample
+## 2.1 Data Sample
 We offer three kinds of data sets including: **CAMR text**, **dependency analysis result** and **CAMR tuple**.

 [![sample](https://img.shields.io/badge/sample-CAMR_text-red.svg "CAMR_text")](./docs/samples/CAMR_text.txt)